-In brief: Ask yourself what it has cost you so far, and what it will cost you if you don’t change over the next 2-3-4 years and how does it make you feel.
+In brief: Ask yourself what it has cost you so far, what it will cost you if you don’t change over the next 2-3-4 years, and how it makes you feel.
 Then ask yourself what will you gain by taking this action right now and make a huge list that will make you feel great emotionally (say to yourself: I’ll gain I’ll gain I’ll gain.. )

 Step 3: Interrupt The Limiting Pattern

 If we run the same old patterns, we’re going to get the same old results.